-Depending on your definition of forgiveness, you may feel that it you are better off holding onto your hurt and resentments rather than to risk being hurt again.
+Depending on your definition of forgiveness, you may feel that it you are better off holding onto your hurt and resentments rather than risk being hurt again.
 Your culture probably has strong teachings about when, how and who to forgive.
 Or perhaps you feel you deserve the retribution, punishment, or attention that nursing a wrong brings.
 It feels safer to hold on than to let go.

 To add to the confusion, our thoughts and actions around forgiveness are often contradictory.
 We may long for it, but would sometimes rather suffer with guilt and fear than ask for it.

 Why is this?
 Is it about ego?
 About the balance of power?
 About getting attention and payback because you are a 'victim'?
 Does it help you avoid facing and acknowledging your role in creating the problem, if any?
-When you look at the faults in another, does it help you avoid looking at your own?
+When you look at the faults in another, does it help you avoid looking at your own shortcomings?

 Perhaps clinging to old hurts provides an excuse to stay stuck instead of moving forward.

 Just like any spiritual practice, learning to forgive is a choice.
 Like all choices, there are consequences, positive and negative, that result from your choices.
-Choosing to hold on to hurts from the past and all its accompanying bitterness, resentment, guilt, blame and pain may create an illusion of personal safety, but the cost you pay in your physical, mental, relational and spiritual well-being is great.
+Choosing to hold on to hurts from the past and all its accompanying bitterness, resentment, guilt, blame and pain may create an illusion of personal safety and power, but the cost you pay in your physical, mental, relational and spiritual well-being is great.

 You already suffered the sting of hurtful words or actions once.
-Why suffer the far greater fallout of your bitterness and negativity?
+Why suffer the far greater fallout of your ongoing bitterness and negativity?

 Why carry negative feelings for years and years, even after the other person is gone?
 When you resist forgiving others, you hold onto pain and keep giving your energy to the past.

 Why forgive?
-Learning to forgive is very powerful.
+Learning to forgive is powerful.
 Forgiving yourself and others helps you gain new understandings, heal your perceptions, and your relationships.